 In fact, the stress, shame, and other negative feelings that accompany the threat of divorce will most likely only drive them to further abuse.
 Instead, it may be more helpful emphasize how much you care about them and their wellbeing as an impetus for getting them into treatment.

 According to the American Association for Marriage and Family Therapy (AAMFT), domestic partnerships that involve a drug-addicted or alcoholic spouse creates a cycle of conflict.
 In these instances, their substance abuse often leads to verbal or even physical conflicts, which start as a result of the spouse’s behaviors that are being driven by addiction and then leads to more arguments about the substance abuse itself.

 If the couple attempts to deny that the problem is there or otherwise refuses to seek out therapy not only for addiction but also for their marriage, this cycle will only continue as addiction becomes the central focal point of all of the conflict within the marriage.

 To break this cycle, both of these things need to be addressed, as issues within the marriage may have contributed to a spouse’s addiction.

 There are many recovery treatment centers that offer family and couples therapy as part of their overall addiction rehabilitation treatment programs.
 Therapies that focus on treating both members of a couple have been found to give the spouse in recovery a significantly higher success rate at maintaining their sobriety in the long-term.

 Some of the elements involved in Behavioral Couples Therapy include working to improve communication and problem-solving skills, creating a recovery contract that both partners can be held to, and learning caring behaviors on both sides that can lead to a more open and supportive home environment.

 During the course of a spouse’s recovery, it can often be difficult knowing how best to support them.
-We have a handy list of common do’s and don’ts to remember, which not only cover supporting an addicted spouse but also support for spouses of drug addicts themselves.
+We have a handy list of common do’s and don’ts to remember, which not only cover supporting an addicted spouse but also support for their spouses.